Welcome to the Active Wild Online Zoo, a virtual zoo for kids (& adults). Discover amazing animals from all over the world… without leaving your home!

 Online Zoo Rodent Links

-- Download a free printable Reptiles worksheet here.
+- You can download a free printable reptiles worksheet on this page.

 Crocodilia is a group of carnivorous reptiles that includes the crocodiles, alligators, caimans and gharials.

-Crocodilians are more closely related to birds than they are to other reptiles such as lizards.
+Crocodilians are more closely related to birds than they are to other reptiles such as lizards and snakes.